pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	Deallocate bool

 	// ReservedFor indicates which entities are currently allowed to use
 	// the resource.
-Usually those are Pods, but any other object that
+Usually those are Pods, but other objects are
-	// currently exists is also possible.
+	// also possible as long as they exist.
+The resource controller will
+	// remove all entries for objects that do not exist.
 	//
 	// A scheduler must add a Pod that it is scheduling.
 This must be done
 	// in an atomic ResourceClaim update because there might be multiple